Ada-Developers-Academy/core-unit-3/handling-forms/problem-set-forms-and-apis.md

 - The search query itself (repeated outside the text field)
 - The latitudinal coordinate of the search result
 - The longitudinal coordinate of the search result
+## Implement

+### Wave 1: Implement the Goal User Story

+Build and implement the described interface and functionality.
+We will need to make use of `axios` to make API calls.
+Note that the API call is to be performed in response to a user action, not on page load.

+While it is possible to implement the entire project in a single component, consider breaking the project into smaller components.
+For example, we could have a `SearchForm` component that handles the form input, and a `SearchResult` component that displays the results.
+When splitting up the project, consider the following:
+- What data must be tracked by the app?
+- Where should the single source of truth for the data be?
+- What props are needed to pass data between components?
+- How should the data be updated?
+- How can we ensure that data is updated after the API call is complete?
+- What logic must reside in a component, and what logic can be relocated to other locations?

 ### !callout-info